 (a) Identification.
 A spring-powered jet injector is a syringe device intended to administer a local anesthetic.
-The syringe is powered by a spring mechanism which provides the pressure to force the anesthetic out of the syringe.
+The syringe is powered by a spring mechanism which provides the pressure to force the anesthetic out of the syringe. (b) Classification.
+Class II.

-§ 872.4535 Dental diamond instrument.
+§872.4535 Dental diamond instrument.